eprbell/dali-rp2/README.md

   ```
 The `-s` option allows DaLI to retrieve spot price information from Coinbase Pro, when it's not available from the CSV files or REST services.

-The ODS output file is generated in the output directory (or wherever specified with the -o option).
+The ODS output file is generated in the output directory (or wherever specified with the `-o` option).

 To print command usage information for the `dali` command:
   ```
   dali --help
   ```

-To compute taxes with RP2 using the generated input files (using both FIFO and LIFO accounting methods):
+To compute taxes with RP2 from the generated input files (using both FIFO and LIFO accounting methods):
   ```
   cd <download_directory>
   rp2_us -m fifo -o output/ -p rp2_ output/test_crypto_data.config output/test_crypto_data.ods